-Thus, the other way that you can read this chart is that the PRICE of older processor technology decreases proportionally to the increase in transistor density.
+Taken in light of processor prices, the other way that you can read this chart is that the PRICE of older processor technology decreases proportionally to the increase in transistor density.
 People tend to concentrate on the right side of the curve, but I'd like to draw your attention a little to the left, to what I call the Hidden Middle of Moore's Law.
 I think it starts right around the 486.
 These processors can do an immense amount and correspond roughly to the beginning of the modern, internet-connected computer.